Sony XBR75X940D 4K HDR Ultra HD TV Review [Update]

 In my recent review of Sony’s XBR65X930D, I go a lot more in-depth on what you can expect for a TV with good HDR performance.
 So instead of repeating those qualities here, I will refer you to that review to learn more.
 Click here.

-1080p content – I viewed scenes from the movie The Dark Knight Rises on blu-ray disc.
-If you’ve seen this movie, you know it contains a lot of dark (nighttime) scenes, and the 940D did an excellent job at portraying the subdued look of this film.
+1080p content – I viewed scenes from the movie The Dark Knight Rises on Blu-ray disc.
+If you’ve seen this movie, you know it contains a lot of dark (nighttime) scenes, and the 940D did an excellent job of portraying the subdued look of this film.